llmlks/QuakeWatch/instructions.md

 This application is meant for visualising and analysing earthquake catalogs.
-The supported catalog types are
+The supported catalog types, with the respective file extension in brackets, are

 <ul>
-  <li><a href="https://scedc.caltech.edu/research-tools/QTMcatalog.html" target="_blank">The QTM seismicity catalogs (SCEDC)</a></li>
+  <li><a href="https://scedc.caltech.edu/research-tools/QTMcatalog.html" target="_blank">The QTM seismicity catalogs (SCEDC)</a> (.hypo)</li>
-  <li><a href="https://scedc.caltech.edu/research-tools/alt-2011-yang-hauksson-shearer.html" target="_blank">The focal mechanism catalogs (SCEDC)</a></li>
+  <li><a href="https://scedc.caltech.edu/research-tools/alt-2011-yang-hauksson-shearer.html" target="_blank">The focal mechanism catalogs (SCEDC)</a> (.scedc)</li>
-  <li><a href="https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019JB017468" target="_blank">Basel seismicity catalog</a></li>
+  <li><a href="https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019JB017468" target="_blank">Basel seismicity catalog</a> (.dat)</li>
-  <li><a href="https://advances.sciencemag.org/content/5/5/eaav7224" target="_blank">Otaniemi seismicity catalog</a></li>
+  <li><a href="https://advances.sciencemag.org/content/5/5/eaav7224" target="_blank">Otaniemi seismicity catalog</a> (.csv)</li>
-  <li><a href="https://www.seismo.helsinki.fi/bulletin/list/catalog/Scandia_updated.html" target="_blank">Fennoscandian Earthquake Catalog</a></li>
+  <li><a href="https://www.seismo.helsinki.fi/bulletin/list/catalog/Scandia_updated.html" target="_blank">Fennoscandian Earthquake Catalog</a> (.FEN)</li>
 </ul>

 To get started, please upload the catalog of your choice by clicking the upload area above, or by dragging the file onto it.
 Optionally, you can use the sample dataset by clicking on the button below the upload area.
 The sample catalog is the 2018 Focal Mechanism Catalog from SCEDC.

 Once the data has been uploaded, the available features include a map view, a scatter plot view, and a clustering view.
 Each of the features includes a set of configurations to control them.
-With the exception of the clustering view, changes in the settings only take effect after submitting them by clicking on the "Apply" button on each page.
+Changes in the settings only take effect after submitting them by clicking on the "Apply" button on each page.

 ##### Map